Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

      spliceInsert command with out of network indicator set to 1 and a break_duration matching the actual break duration.

-2. Information related to splicing, wether SCTE-35 based or by other means, wether in an Event Message Box or timed metadata track sample or event MUST be available to the receiver at least 4 seconds before the media segment with the intended splice point.
+2. Information related to splicing, wether SCTE-35 based or by other means, wether in an EventMessageBox or timed metadata track sample or event MUST be available to the receiver at least 4 seconds before the media segment with the intended splice point.